Inklingo

 cruzando

-Use 'cruzando' when describing the action of physically moving across something, like a street, a river, or a bridge, especially in the present continuous tense.
+Use 'cruzando' when describing the ongoing action of moving across something, such as walking or driving over a street.

 A stylized storybook illustration of a child walking across a striped crosswalk on a street, moving from one side to the other.